dtellz/llama2-ama/README.md

     ```

     This will create a directory called vectorstores in the root folder.
 This is where the knowledge source is stored in a vectorized format.

+5. Run the following command to start the web app:

+    ```bash
+    chainlit run model.py -w
+    ```

+    This will start the web app on port 8000.
+You can access it at http://localhost:8000

+6. Ask questions and enjoy!